Flights resume, some power restored in New Orleans after Ida

 NEW ORLEANS (AP) — Commercial flights resumed in New Orleans and power returned to parts of the business district Thursday, four days after Hurricane Ida slammed into the Gulf Coast, but electricity, drinking water and fuel remained scarce across much of a sweltering Louisiana.

-Meanwhile, the remnants of the system walloped parts of the Northeast, dumping record-breaking rain in a region that had not expected a serious blow and killing at least 26 people from Maryland to New York.
+Meanwhile, the remnants of the system walloped parts of the Northeast, dumping record-breaking rain in a region that had not expected a serious blow and killing at least 46 people from Maryland to Connecticut.
 Eleven people in New York City drowned in basement apartments.

 New Orleans fared better than many other places because it was protected from catastrophic flooding by the levee system that was revamped after Hurricane Katrina.
 The power was back on before dawn in some downtown neighborhoods.
 Utility crews also restored electricity to several hospitals in Jefferson Parish and near Baton Rouge.
 Some streets were cleared of fallen trees and debris, and a few corner stores reopened.

-The city’s main airport reopened to commercial flights for the first time since the hurricane.
-Delta was first airline to return, to be followed Friday by United Airlines and later by other carriers, officials said.

-The overwhelming majority of homes were still dark.
 In seven parishes, at least 95% of customers remained without power Thursday.
-Only 35,000 of the 405,000 homes and businesses in New Orleans and Jefferson Parish had power Thursday morning, according to the poweroutage.us website.
-Statewide, 917,000 customers were without electricity, down from about 1.1 million at the height of the seventh named storm to hit Louisiana since the summer of 2020.
+Only 35,000 of the 405,000 homes and businesses in New Orleans and Jefferson Parish had power Thursday, according to the poweroutage.us website.
+Statewide, about 900,000 customers were without electricity, down from about 1.1 million at the height of the seventh named storm to hit Louisiana since the summer of 2020.

-“This isn’t our first rodeo, but it’s our worst rodeo,” Kirt LeBouef said as he wiped away tears while looking at damage to the Little Eagle restaurant in Golden Meadow, a 75-mile (120 kilometer) drive down a narrow highway from New Orleans toward the Gulf.

 LeBouef’s family has owned the crawfish restaurant since 1920.